 Experiments will use blood (80 ml) and bone marrow aspirates (5ml) from atopic asthmatics taken pre and 24hr post allergen challenge.
 Methylcult micro-culture colonogenic assays will be performed to enumerate outgrowth of Eo/Baso-CFU and GM-CFU from CD34+ cells populations collected from the blood and bone marrow samples.
 Methylcult assays will be performed with CD34+ enriched cell populations in the presence of IL-5,IL-3 and GM-CSF +/- CSL311.
 Following 14 days culture, colonies will be enumerated.

-|McMaster Medical Center||Recruiting|
+|McMaster University Medical Center|

 |Hamilton, Ontario, Canada, L8N 3Z5|

 |Principal Investigator:||Gail M Gauvreau, PhD||Hamilton Health Sciences Corporation|